-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tea is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Tea is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Tea who work in office and administrative support (14.41%), sales jobs (13.63%), and management occupations (13.43%).
+Tea is a decidedly white-collar city, with fully 85.38% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Tea is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Tea who work in office and administrative support (12.33%), sales jobs (11.41%), and healthcare (11.34%).

 Also of interest is that Tea has more people living here who work in computers and math than 95% of the places in the US.